5ecompendium/bestiary/_posts/2017-09-10-ixitxachitl-cleric.markdown

 **Challenge** 1/4 (50 XP)

 ***Spellcasting.*** The ixtachitl is a 5th-level spellcaster that uses Wisdom as its spellcasting ability (Spell save DC 11, +3 to hit with spell attacks).
-The ixitxachil has the following cleric spells prepared:
+The ixitxachitl has the following cleric spells prepared:

 Cantrips (at will): guidance, thaumaturgy